 I grabbed my camera and started to kayak along the Connecticut River in southern Vermont, New Hampshire, and Massachusetts.
 I was able to photograph the bald eagles, their nests, their young, and even identified a few through images of their leg bands.
 I was on a quest for eagles with my camera and kayak, and I haven’t stopped since.

 While observing the eagles, I started to become familiar with other raptors and birds in the areas I visited, as well as some small critters.
 My photography studio has now become the rivers, ponds, and lakes that dot the landscape of New England.

 My photography is from Vermont, New Hampshire, and Massachusetts, except where noted.
-I hope these images will entice people to go outside, explore, and gain a new appreciation for the wildlife in our area.
+I hope these images will entice people to go outside, explore, and gain a new appreciation for their surroundings.

 Originally from Long Island, New York, Dara Carleton has a degree in fine art, and a background in painting and photography.
-Over the years, she was commissioned to do several murals in Massachusetts and South Carolina, has exhibited in several galleries in MA and NY, and recently participated in a group exhibit at the Vermont Center for Photography.
+Over the years, she was commissioned to do several murals in Massachusetts and South Carolina, has exhibited in several galleries in MA and NY, and recently had a solo exhibition at the Brooks Memorial Library, in Brattleboro, Vermont.
 Dara now resides in Brookline, VT, with her husband, kayak, & camera.

 © Dara Carleton and Dara Carleton Wildlife Photography, 2019.
 Unauthorized use and/or duplication of this material without express and written permission from this site’s author and/or owner is strictly prohibited.
 Excerpts and links may be used, provided that full and clear credit is given to Dara Carleton and Dara Carleton Wildlife Photography with appropriate and specific direction to the original content.